makyo/300.01/README.md

 There are a few other make targets which really aren't that useful in day-to-day development, but feel free to check out the Makefile for more.

+The source itself is licensed under an MIT license; the written portion is available under a Creative Commons Attribution-ShareAlike license.

 ## Contributing

 I aim to release this one level at a time.
 Each level is exhausting to produce,